maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 Less obvious is for things like heatmaps or weather data.
 In those cases we want to render a tile source to a particular target, bound to a texture, and then reuse that texture later in the rendering process.
 We do this kind of thing a lot with weather data in WhirlyGlobe-Maply.
 MapLibre Native does something very similar with heatmaps.
 It's a very powerful technique.

 The actual information around a render target is actually not that complex.
 They just need to know what their format is (32 bit float?
-RGBA?), how big they are and what's supposed to be drawn to them.
+RGBA?), how big they are, an optional stencil component and what's supposed to be drawn to them.
 The rest is just an outer loop in the renderer.

 For the Metal implementation we'll just need a texture to render to.
 There is also an advanced case where the texture only exists on the GPU and can only be read by the GPU.
 This can speed things up considerably and can be represented with a simple setting.